 There are a lot of customers who fail to keep up and unable to repay in time.
 They opt for roll-overs and extensions, making the debt even bigger with every new loan and having to comply with even higher interest.

-- Generally, payday loans are provided for the period of 2 weeks until the next person’s paycheck.
+Generally, payday loans are provided for a period of 2 weeks until the next person’s paycheck.

 In the majority of states, however, loans cannot be extended longer than 90 days.
 The main reason behind indebtedness and default repayment is that people apply for the loans they actually are not able to afford.

-- In some states the law presupposes that a borrower should follow an instalment plan, in case all the roll-over periods have come to an end and a borrower claims unable to repay.
+- In some states, the law presupposes that a borrower should follow an installment plan, in case all the roll-over periods have come to an end and a borrower claims unable to repay.
 One of the options is to apply for an Extended Payment Plan.